-Accounts receivable is recorded at the transaction price and considers the effects of variable consideration.
-The total consideration the Company expects to collect is an estimate and may be fixed or variable.
-Variable consideration includes reimbursement from third-party payors, laboratory distribution partners, and amounts from individual patients, and is adjusted for disallowed cases, discounts, and refunds using the expected value approach.
+Amounts included in accounts receivable for the year ended December 31, 2021 consist of receivables generated from the Company's genetics laboratory in Ann Arbor, Michigan.
+The Company continued to collect these receivables and did not include these amounts as assets held for sale.
+The accounts receivable amounts were recorded at the transaction price and considered the effects of variable consideration.
+The total consideration the Company expected to collect was an estimate and was fixed or variable.
+Variable consideration included reimbursement from third-party payors, laboratory distribution partners, and amounts from individual patients, and was adjusted for disallowed cases, discounts, and refunds using the expected value approach.
 The Company monitors these estimates at each reporting period based on actual cash collections in order to assess whether a revision to the estimate is required.
-Amounts included in accounts receivable consist of receivables generated from Progenity's genetics laboratory in Ann Arbor, Michigan.
-The Company plans to continue to collect these receivables and has not included these amounts as assets held for sale.